 Query No Subject Query Status/Response Date closed out 1 Land Stability Site investigation data is absent for the southwest part of the site, close to the boundary retaining wall with 30 Redington Road.
 The site investigation report recommends further investigation in this area.
-Open 2 Land Stability The geotechnical design parameters recommended have not been adopted within the structural calculations.
+Closed - See Section 4.10.
+Note: The site investigation report recommends additional investigation is undertaken to inform detailed design, which should be implemented.
+June 2020 2 Land Stability The geotechnical design parameters recommended have not been adopted within the structural calculations.
 The calculations should be reviewed and updated to be consistent with recommended parameters.
-Open 3 Land Stability Outline permanent and temporary structural information is provided.
+Closed - See Section 4.9.
+June 2020 3 Land Stability Outline permanent and temporary structural information is provided.
 A consultation response highlights potential instability of the retaining wall on the boundary of 28 and 30 Redington Road due to a change in loading conditions, which should be clarified.
-Open 4 Land Stability The GMA should consider the responses to queries 1 to 3 and update the assessment as required.
+Closed - See Section 4.11.
+June 2020 4 Land Stability The GMA should consider the responses to queries 1 to 3 and update the assessment as required.
 A plan showing all the walls analysed and ground movement contours should be presented.
-Open 5 Land Stability Potential instability to the retaining wall between 28 and 30 Redington Road in the event of a drainage failure and build-up of water behind the wall.
+Closed - See Section 4.12.
+June 2020 5 Land Stability Potential instability to the retaining wall between 28 and 30 Redington Road in the event of a drainage failure and build-up of water behind the wall.
 Clarification of mitigation measures to address this potential stability issue should be provided.
-Open
+Closed - See Section 4.16.
+June 2020